 Concert Hall @ The Park - The Community Concert Hall at Fort Lewis College is happy to announce the return of its free summer concert series, Concert Hall @ The Park in Downtown Durango’s Buckley Park on Thursday evenings.
 Picnics, blankets, and lawn chairs are encouraged.
 Starting June 20 through August 1.
 For further information, visit DurangoConcerts.com.

-Community Concert Series - At the Powerhouse on Wednesday evenings june through mid August.
-The Powerhouse is thrilled to carry on a summer tradition of local music, community gathering, and non-profit support through a weekly Community Concert Series.
-Every Wednesday, from early June through mid-August, we will be hosting a concert outside on the Carver Family Plaza with half of ticket proceeds donated to a different local non-profit beneficiary.
-Presented by Visit Durango.
-2024 Concert Dates: June 5, 12, 19, & 26, July 3,10,24, 31 and August 7 & 14.
+Community Concert Series - The Powerhouse is thrilled to continue a summer tradition of local music, community gatherings, and nonprofit support through a weekly Community Concert Series.
+Every Wednesday, from early June through mid-August, we will host a concert outside the Carver Family Plaza, with half of the ticket proceeds donated to a different local non-profit beneficiary.
+Concert Dates: June 4, 11, 18, & 25, July 2,9, 16, 23, 30, and August 6.

-Durango Farmers Market- The market features over 35 local farmers with fresh produce; locally raised meat products; local businesses creating hot, ready to eat food and beverages; artisans with high-quality handmade goods; and more.
-Buy your produce from the farmers that grew it and your bread from the baker who baked it.
+Durango Farmers Market- The market features over 35 local farmers with fresh produce, locally raised meat products, local businesses creating hot, ready-to-eat food and beverages, artisans with high-quality handmade goods, and more.
+Buy your produce from the farmers who grew it and your bread from the baker who baked it.
 Meet your community each weekend and enjoy live musical entertainment.
 It's an event not to be missed!
-Open Saturdays 8 am to noon (October 9 am-noon).
-Market runs from May 11th through October 26th.
+Open Saturdays 8 am to noon (October 9 am- noon).
+Market runs from May 10th through October 25th.
 Located at the TBK Bank Parking Lot at 259 W. 9th Street, just one block off Main Avenue.
 Across from the Durango Transit Center.

 La Plata County Fair- An annual tradition for the entire family.
 The County Fair features live animals, exhibits, pies, quilts, and more.
 Fairgoers should check out the prized livestock raised by our local 4-H youth.
 No fair would be complete without traditional carnival rides and decadent carnival food.
-A local favorite event not to be missed is the Demolition Derby.
-Tickets for this sell out quickly, so get yours in advance or pick up one the morning of the event.
-There is so much to do at the Fair, you just might want to visit more than once!
+There is so much to do at the Fair, you might want to visit more than once!
 Click here for a full schedule.

 Shopping & Dining

-Family Friendly Restaurants - Durango offers many family friendly restaurants.
-A few of our favorites include: Carver Brewing Co, Grassburger, Steamworks Brewing Co, Fired up Pizza11th Street Station, Nini's Taqueria, Serious Texas BBQ, Zia Taqueria and Homeslice Pizza.
-This is just a few of the many restaurants to choose from.
+Family-Friendly Restaurants - Durango offers many family-friendly restaurants.
+A few of our favorites include: Carver Brewing Co, Grassburger, Steamworks Brewing Co, Fired up Pizza, 11th Street Station, Nini's Taqueria, Serious Texas BBQ, Zia Taqueria and Homeslice Pizza.
+These are just a few of the many restaurants to choose from.
 See our full Family Friendly Restaurant Guide for more great information.

 Sweet Treats - Don't forget to grab some sweet treats at some of some of these amazing locations!
 Rocky Mountain Chocolate Factory, Magpie's Newsstand & Cafe, Cream Bean Berry, Animas Chocolate Company, Fuzziwigs Candy Factory, Cold Stone Creamery, and Baskin Robbins.